-After a car crash each victim may suffer a different type of damages case.
+After a car crash, each victim may suffer a different type of damages case.
 Some may only have a claim for minor property damage but others may have a more complicated claim for diminished value or loss of use.
 Physical injuries are common but vary widely.
-These types of damages can range from soft tissue and whiplash type injuries to herniated dics, pralysys or even wrongful death.
+These types of damages can range from soft tissue and whiplash type injuries to herniated discs, paralysis or even wrongful death.

 Despite the type of damage, the claims procedure that needs to be followed is pretty much standard.
 Here are the basic steps for a New Mexico motor vehicle insurance claim.

-Claim Investigation.
 The lead adjuster will investigate the claim.
-If it is one of the few good insurance companies, they will call their insured right away and try to figure out what happened.
+If it is one of the few good insurance companies, they will call their insurer right away and try to figure out what happened.
 However, most will try to get a recorded statement from you and try to trick you during the recording.
 DO NOT GIVE A RECORDED STATEMENT.
-You may need to contact the adjusters constantly to ge them to act.
+You may need to contact the adjusters constantly to get them to act.
 We recommend regular daily phone calls.

-Property damage repairs.
 Unless your car is less than one year old, expect the insurance company to use aftermarket parts.
-Some companies will consider a 2-year-old car new but anything beyond that will get after market and used parts.
+Some companies will consider a 2-year-old car new but anything beyond that will get aftermarket and used parts.
 You will have to pay extra for new replacement parts.

 If the adjuster’s offer seems to be low, you should send a letter asking the adjuster to explain the basis of the offer and the adjuster’s reasoning and justification for this offer.
 Focus most on the tangible injuries and any permanent injuries.
 However, there must be medical evidence to back any claims you make or they will be ignored.